Coldest Winter (song)

-"Coldest Winter" is a song by American record producer and vocalist Kanye West from his fourth studio album, 808s & Heartbreak (2008).
+"Coldest Winter" is a song by American rapper Kanye West from his fourth studio album, 808s & Heartbreak (2008).
 The song was produced by West, with co-production from No I.D. and Jeff Bhasker.
 The producers served as songwriters alongside Roland Orzabal, who received a writing credit as a result of music that he wrote being interpolated.
 In October 2008, the song was previewed via Power 106.
 An electropop number, it interpolates Tears for Fears' "Memories Fade".
-In the lyrics, Kanye mourns the death of Donda West.
+In the lyrics, Kanye mourns the death of his mother, Donda West.

 "Coldest Winter" received generally positive reviews from music critics, who often commended its composition.
 Some focused their praise on West's performance, while numerous critics selected the song as an album highlight.
 It has been ranked among winter-related best songs lists by multiple publications, including NME and The Arizona Republic.
 Kanye West performed the song live in 2013 during The Yeezus Tour, frequently accompanying his performances by speaking about Donda's death.
 An accompanying music video premiered on February 22, 2010, which is soundtracked by a revamped version.
 Throughout the video, a bride is chased by Grim Reaper-style characters in a forest.
 Critics mostly gave the visual positive reviews, some of whom appreciated its dark style.
 Pentatonix covered the song in October 2016, before releasing a music video for the cover two months later.